Madelsa/Dataset-publishing/README.md

 3. **Review Workflow**

-   - Datasets with completed metadata can be submitted for review
+   - Datasets with completed metadata can be submitted for review (status: "Pending Review")
    - Reviewers can approve or reject datasets
    - Feedback can be provided during approval or rejection
    - Status badges indicate the current state of each dataset